thoelf/switchhub/README.md

 ##Status
 The program seems to work very well, but everything is not thoroughly tested yet.
 There are also some important functions to be implemented.

+##Updates
+###SwitchHub 0.2
+Added:
+- Logging functionality using the logging Python library.
+- Scripts for starting, stopping and checking the status.
+- An installation script to simplify the installation.

+Fixed:
+- Program will crash if no connection to Google.